 In language learning, regular exposure to new vocabulary is crucial, and that’s where studying with intervals excels.
 For this student, the app provided timely reviews which is essential for language retention.
 By preventing the forgetting curve, the student was able to build and retain a substantial vocabulary base, a fundamental aspect of language proficiency.

-Start your journey
+Start your spaced repetition journey

 Now, do you feel inspired for a little action step?

-Think of an idea on how spaced repetition could become your go-to learning technique, no matter if you’re a student grappling with academic challenges or an individual committed to personal growth.
+Think of an idea on how spaced repetition system could become your go-to learning technique, no matter if you’re a student grappling with academic challenges or an individual committed to personal growth.